About Danish Ports

 Ambitions for Danish Ports

-Danish Ports' ambition is to strengthen the competitiveness, business development and reputation of ports and individual ports by
+Danske Havnes ambition is to strengthen the competitiveness, business development and reputation of ports and individual ports by

-- Promote the interests of all member ports
+- promote the interests of all member ports

 - Promote the interests of groups of member ports